-Feeling financially secure in your 20s is rare in 2018.
+Feeling financially secure in your 20s is rare in this day and age.
 Home ownership has collapsed among young people over the last two decades and our salaries have stagnated, meaning it's harder for some of us to save than others (and not much fun either).

 Nevertheless, it can be reassuring, eye-opening and just downright interesting to see roughly how you're doing relative to others your age, which is why the Office for National Statistics (ONS) has created a tool to do just that.